 Social Media is a great tool to use.
-However, think before you send, know that millions can potentially read your comments and the message you send about your company is one portrayed properly through your social media networks.
+However, think before you send, know that millions can potentially read your comments and the message you send about your company is one portrayed properly through your networks.

 “As social media is a now platform of communication, it is important that clients know whatever they say on social media is done and will be interpreted by the reader based on their knowledge and experience level,” Meritt said.
 “It is important to respect the power social media has on the opinions of people and to not use it as a platform for personal hatred that can have a poor reflection on your company.
 As more and more people get their news from social media, it is becoming a hotbed of differing opinions with people posting controversial statements for the sake of getting attention,” he added.
 “Facts tend to be slated or inaccurate leading to false conclusions and misinformation.
 From a business perspective, this can harm a company’s reputation and/or bottom line by participating in controversial tweet or posts.”